ShreeAdityaGujju/Movie-Recommendation-System/README.md

 * Implement evaluation metrics (precision, recall, MAP) and collect user feedback to improve the weighting scheme.
 * Deploy as a web service or integrate with a larger recommendation platform, with caching mechanisms for TMDb poster retrieval.

-This project demonstrates how combining multiple text‑based similarity measures can create a flexible and effective movie recommender.
-The Streamlit application lets users explore films interactively and adjust model parameters on the fly, making it a practical starting point for more advanced hybrid recommender systems.